Salvaging the Costa Concordia

 - 17 Sept: Ship rolled upright in 'parbuckling' operation

-The evacuation of the ship was slow and chaotic, with conflicting information passed between the captain, the ship's crew and the coastguard authorities.
+The evacuation was slow and chaotic, with conflicting information passed between the captain, the ship's crew and the coastguard authorities.

 Capt Schettino has been charged with manslaughter, causing a shipwreck and abandoning ship.
 His trial began in July 2013, and he could face up to 20 years in prison if found guilty.
 He denies all the charges.

-Five other senior crew members were found guilty of manslaughter in July and given sentences of up to two years and 10 months, but may avoid prison due to plea bargains.
+Five other senior crew members were convicted of manslaughter in 2013 and given sentences of up to two years and 10 months.
+But they may avoid prison due to appeals and plea bargains.